First real climb

 Jim dropped me to continue at a brisker pace, I continued at my own spin rate.
 He then flatted about 2/3 of the way up; he waved me on by, saying all was in-hand.
 We eventually re-grouped on the 15 km descent to lunch truck.

 The last 65-70 km was supposed to be steady downhill, but cross and head-winds took care of that notion.
 Still, we made it to the final Police checkpoint of the day, and our designated campsite.
 Overall, a good ride.

 This campsite not so good, however; trucks rolling through all night, I’m afraid.
 We’re set up on gravelly, calcrete surface only a stone’s throw from highway.
 Security is impressive though; a squadron of Egyptian military arriving about 5:00 to surround us with armoured vehicles, various weaponry and I think foot patrols through the night.
 I state the latter as I can hear them chatting with one another just outside this tent, at least as breaks in the truck traffic allow.

 Point of information: All the road far travelled have not infrequent ‘police check points’ presumably to monitor things like vehicular insurance and licensing.
 At any rate, we’ve so far just been waved through.

 Well, will have to wait until tomorrow and we’re in Luxor to post this, I think; cellular not great here.

 PS.
-Had to get up to go for pee just shy of midnight; a guard in heavy coat (parka?) escorted me to the appropriate spot with a flashlight to guide my footing, past the armoured machine gun -turreted truck.
-Coming back to tent, he came all the way; I was getting worried (visions of Circassian monks and an uncomfortable incident in Spain a feed back) but I think he was just being especially conscientious.
-He said good night as he zipped up vestibule after I’d crawled back into my shelter.
+Had to get up to pee just shy of midnight; a guard in heavy coat (parka?) escorted me to the appropriate spot with a flashlight to guide my footing, past the armoured machine gun -turreted truck.
+Coming back to tent, he came all the way; I was getting worried (visions of Circassian monks and an uncomfortable incident in Spain a year or two back) but I think he was just being especially conscientious.
+He said good night as he zipped up the vestibule after I’d crawled back into my shelter.